GiovanaBorges/Js-Lessons/instagram_clone/README.md

 # Instagram clone HTML and CSS

-## This project was made , for complete the bootcamp Html
+## This project was made , for complete the bootcamp JavaScript Game Developer

 # Visualization
 <img src="ins.png" alt="result">